BusStopApp/Chicago_Bus_Tracker_Privacy/README.md

 We may update this privacy policy from time to time.
 Updated policies will be notified through our website and app.
 Please review this policy periodically to stay informed about how we are protecting your data.

-Thank you for using Chicago Bus Tracker.
+Thank you for using CTA Trainsit Tracker.
 If you have any questions or concerns about this privacy policy, please feel free to contact us.

 This privacy policy can be accessed via the following link in a standard browser without the need for any plugins or special programs:
-Chicago Bus Tracker Privacy Policy
+CTA Trainsit Tracker Privacy Policy

 Effective Date: May 21, 2024